korhanakcy/korhanakcy/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning every detail of statistics.
+- 📫 You can reach me from [site_name](https://www.linkedin.com/in/korhanakcay/)
 <!--
 **korhanakcy/korhanakcy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.